linuxguy421/cloudtunes/README.md

 # CloudTune

-### NOTICE: This is in early development and works with Minikube -- you'll
+### NOTICE: This is a long-term project being build in Minikube -- you'll
-### need to modify things (such as IP addresses) to work directly with your Docker/Kubernetes
+### need to modify things (such as IP addresses) to work outside of Minikube!

 ### Pre-installation